fialhovi/fialhovi/README.md

 📚 I’m studying Data Engineering at PUC-MG

-🌱 I’m currently learning Statistics
+🌱 Currently learning Machine Learning

-🎲 Knowledge in Excel, SQL, Tableau, Python and its libraries for Data Science
+🎲 I'm familiar with Excel, SQL, Tableau, Python and its libraries for Data Science

 💬 Ask me about anything, I'll be happy to help